OmniSharp/omnisharp-emacs/README.md

 Note that C# syntax highlighting and indenting is provided by [`csharp-mode`](https://github.com/josteink/csharp-mode) which is a dependency of this package.
-See [Configuration](#configuration) section below on how to enable `omnsharp-mode` via the `csharp-mode` hook.
+See [Configuration](#configuration) section below on how to enable `omnisharp-mode` via the `csharp-mode` hook.

 This package is licensed under GNU General Public License version 3, or (at your option) any later version.

+## Features
-See [omnisharp-emacs Features](doc/features.md).
-Please note that information in the Features page is outdated and some commands are not ported to the new roslyn version of omnisharp-emacs yet.
+Please see [omnisharp-emacs Features](doc/features.md).
+Please note that information on the Features page is outdated and some commands are not ported to the new roslyn version of `omnisharp-emacs` yet.

 ## Package Installation